oceanprotocol/docs/content/tutorials/token-bridge.md

 ![MetaMask showing an account that has 500.000 OCEAN in the Ethereum Mainnet](./images/tb01.png)

-To use the token bridge between the Ethereum Mainnet and the Pacific Network, then go to [https://token-bridge.pacific.oceanprotocol.com](https://token-bridge.pacific.oceanprotocol.com).
+To use the token bridge between the Ethereum Mainnet and the Pacific Network, then go to [https://bridge.oceanprotocol.com/](https://bridge.oceanprotocol.com/).
 You should see something like this:

-TODO: or maybe the URL will be bridge.oceanprotocol.com ?
-Update accordingly.

 ![The token bridge user interface](./images/tb02.png)